 The Resource Centre offers a bright, comfortable environment for catching up on some language exercises, reading the week’s foreign-language news, watching a film or TV programme, browsing our extensive selection of books, carrying out group work, photocopying, scanning, and logging on to one of the many language-learning sites.
 The Resource Centre is fully Wi-Fi compatible and there is an online catalogue where you can check all the books and DVDs available.
 You can also see the status of the DVDs before coming to the Centre to collect them.
 You can see information about induction and updates via the Resource Centre Moodle page.
 Just come on in, open a book or switch on the telly, and sit down for half an hour!
 You can also borrow our audio-visual material overnight.

-The DeLC Resource Centre is located on the B-floor of Bowland College North, in B83, and it is open Monday-Friday during term time only.
+The DeLC Resource Centre is located on the B-floor of County Main, and it is open Monday-Friday during term time only.
 It is closed on bank holidays.

 What resources are available?